EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Background Summary

+However, as shown in \cref{tab:comparison}, current crop classification datasets are commonly restricted to small areas within a single country.
+They comprise only a small number of multi-class crop labels, or include a limited number of agricultural parcels.
+This hinders the effective benchmarking of data-driven methods.
 With \EuroCropsML, we aim to address the shortcomings of existing datasets and provide the first comprehensive dataset that covers many desirable aspects for benchmarking ML algorithms, with an emphasis on transfer and, in particular, few-shot learning.

-Instead of training a model from scratch on limited target data, transfer learning uses model parameters obtained from pre-training on related data as a starting point for fine-tuning on the target task.
-Few-shot learning algorithms, on the other hand, aim to enable models to perform well on tasks with very few examples to quickly adapt to new scenarios not represented in the training data.
+\emph{Transfer learning}, instead of directly training a model from scratch on limited target data, uses model parameters obtained from pre-training on related data as a starting point for fine-tuning on the target task. \emph{Few-shot learning} algorithms, on the other hand, aim to enable models to perform well on tasks with very few training examples to quickly adapt to new scenarios not represented in the training data.
 Thus, crop type classification can benefit by leveraging detailed ground-truth data from well-documented countries to enhance classification in regions with only limited data available, potentially across varying climates and crop types.

-The open-source \EuroCrops dataset \cite{schneider_eurocrops_zenodo,schneider_eurocrops_2023} provides data on agricultural parcels and crop types across the European Union.
+\emph{Supervised learning} algorithms for crop type classification from remote sensing data require high-quality class label annotations in addition to the satellite imagery.
+The open-source \EuroCrops dataset \cite{schneider_eurocrops_zenodo,schneider_eurocrops_2023} provides data on agricultural parcels and crop types across the \emph{European Union (EU)}.
 The data has been collected directly from farmers' self-declarations.
-Its harmonized \emph{Hierarchical Crop and Agriculture Taxonomy (HCAT)} \cite{schneider_eurocrops_2021,schneider_eurocrops_2023} makes it a valuable resource for developing and benchmarking ML algorithms.
-Our dataset extends parts of the original \EuroCrops reference dataset with Sentinel-2 L1C data from 2021.
-The \num{176} hierarchically structured and harmonized crop classes facilitate the identification of closely related crops.
+Its harmonized \emph{hierarchical crop and agriculture taxonomy (HCAT)} \cite{schneider_eurocrops_2021,schneider_eurocrops_2023} makes it a valuable resource for developing and benchmarking ML algorithms across countries.
+The hierarchically structured and harmonized crop classes facilitate the identification of closely related crops.
 For instance, all cereals and flowers are distinguished from each other at a higher level: The taxonomy assigns a greater proximity to wheat and oats (both cereals) than to wheat and tulips (flower).
 This is advantageous for interpreting algorithmic performance and learning beyond binary crop-\vs-non-crop labeling.
+Our dataset \EuroCropsML combines Sentinel-2 L1C time-resolved multi-spectral satellite imagery data from the year 2021 with the harmonized crop type class label annotations obtained from the \EuroCrops reference dataset.